 The Foundation is an autonomous body organized in 1984 by an initiative of the Haywood County Board of Education.
 Board members are Haywood County residents whose commitment to education is reflected in their personal service and dedication to Haywood County Schools.

 Jenny Wood has been the Executive Director for the Haywood County Schools Foundation since August 2011.
 With a passion for public education, Jenny was previously a teacher at Jonathan Valley Elementary School.
 She taught first and second grade there for 14 years.
 Jenny believes all children deserve a right to a free, quality education.
 She is a strong advocate for the schools, employees, and students of Haywood County Schools.
-Jenny serves as a board member on the Haywood County Arts Council, NC Public Schools Forum, Southwestern Workforce Development Board, and Haywood County Association of Educators and is the current president of the Altrusa Club of Waynesville.
-Jenny also serves on the State Employees Credit Union Advisory Board and Champion Credit Union Board of Directors.
+Jenny serves as a board member for the NC Public Schools Forum and is the current president of the Altrusa Club of Waynesville.
+Jenny also serves on the State Employees Credit Union Advisory Board, Champion Credit Union Board of Directors, and KARE.
 Jenny earned an associates degree in Applied Science from Haywood Community College, a bachelor’s and master’s degree in Elementary Education at Western Carolina University and a second master’s degree in Executive Leadership from Gardner Webb University.

 Vicki Hyatt began working at The Mountaineer in 1996 and has been the editor since 2003.
 She lives in Bethel with her husband, Rich, a 1972 Tuscola High School graduate.
 Once their two sons, Cole and Shay (both Pisgah High School and Western Carolina University graduates) were grown, they began a cattle operation — Sunburst Beef, LLC.
 She is a University of Montana graduate with a degree in journalism and has served in the Montana House of Representatives and as a Stillwater County commissioner in Montana where she grew up.
 “My time on the Haywood County School Foundation board has truly been rewarding.
 If the organization did nothing more than award scholarships to college-bound students each spring, it would be plenty.
 But there’s so much more — the gift cards to school employees, mini-grants to teachers for special projects and the list goes on.
 The most exciting project on the horizon is partnering with State Employees Credit Union to provide affordable teacher housing units in Haywood.